antrea-io/antrea/docs/feature-gates.md

 Traditional `Subnet per Node` IPAM will continue to be used for resources without IP pool annotation, or when `AntreaIPAM` feature is disabled.

+#### Requirements for this Feature

+In Antrea 1.4, AntreaIPAM can only work with Linux+IPv4, system OVSDatapathType and noEncap, noSNAT mode.
+AntreaIPAM is only verified with other FeatureGates at default state.

 Usage example:

 ```yaml